tapyu/python-lessons/README.md

+# Python packages

+- A Python package is a directory structure containing Python codes which perform a specific set of functionalities.
+- Packages can contain sub-packages and modules (`.py` files), forming a nested structure.
+- In addition to sub-packages and modules, a Python package also contains files related to package managenment and versioning.

-# A typical Python package structure
+## A typical Python package structure

 ```
 .